 This will take time and practice to figure out what position works best for you.
 Every player is slightly different, and no one position works for everyone.

-My advice is to get our on the soccer field, or even in your back yard, and start practicing.
+My advice is to get out on the soccer field, or even in your backyard, and start practicing.
 And if you need a goal to practice with, I would recommend getting this one from soccer.com.

 4. Be Aware of Where the Opposition Players Are